“For me, working with Paul was an important step in getting the book deal I was looking for!”

 Whether you are a beginning cartoonist or a seasoned pro, if you have an idea for a graphic novel that has been simmering, this workshop is for you.

-Over five immersive days, I’ll guide you through live sessions, exercises, and group critiques designed to help you focus, grow, and connect with your creative voice.
+Over five immersive days, I’ll guide you through live sessions, exercises, and group critiques, and a Special Guest (or two?!) designed to help you focus, grow, and connect with your creative voice.
 You'll discover what your stories mean to you and develop the confidence to tell them.
-You will also get one-on-one feedback from me on everything from finding your story to building your cartooning chops.

-In this workshop you will learn to think like a cartoonist.
-And you'll walk out with everything you need to finish the project you start in the workshop.
-Though we won’t just wave goodbye.
-Within a month, we’ll reconnect for a one-hour session to see how things are unfolding —we’ll refine what’s working, troubleshoot what’s not, and help you keep your story moving forward.
+BONUS SESSION: At the end of the week, we won’t just wave goodbye.
+Included with the tuition, within a month, we’ll reconnect for a on-on-one hour-long session to see how things are unfolding —we’ll refine what’s working, troubleshoot what’s not, and help you keep your story moving forward.

 At a Glance

-When: Monday, August 25 – Friday, August 29, 2025
+When: Monday, January 12 – Friday, January 16, 2025

 10:00 AM – 4:00 PM (EST)